 The primary purpose of this framework is to define a structure for measuring regionalized emergency care systems.
 The following domains comprise the necessary components of a structure that includes and evaluates the diverse parts of this broad and unique healthcare area.
-These domains facilitate the systematic evaluation of the many facets of regionalized emergency medical care services that a patient might encounter, longitudinally, in a time-sensitive fashion, during an Episode of Care.
+These domains facilitate the systematic evaluation of the many facets of regionalized emergency medical care services that a patient might encounter, longitudinally, in a time-sensitive fashion, during an episode of care.

 Each domain includes an explanation of its subject matter and subdomains to further delineate its components.
-Although the domains are meant to represent distinct parts of regionalized emergency care systems, the measurement concepts discussed within each domain may also be applicable to other domains.
+Although the domains are meant to represent distinct parts of regionalized emergency care systems, the measurement concepts discussed within each domain also may be applicable to other domains.
 The domains and subdomains of measuring regionalized emergency care systems include:

 - 1. Capability, Capacity, Access

 - 1.1 Public Health Initiatives

 - 1.2 Pre-hospital capabilities

 - 1.3 Real-time capacity information

 - 1.4 Categorization of participating agencies, organizations, and facilities

 - 1.5 Preparedness, monitoring, and data sharing

-- 466 1.6 Enabling legal and regulatory framework
+- 1.6 Enabling legal and regulatory framework

-2. Recognition and Diagnosis
+- 2. Recognition and Diagnosis

-469 2.1 Community awareness
+- 2.1 Community awareness

-470 2.2 Training
+- 2.2 Training

-471 2.3 Technology
+- 2.3 Technology

-472 2.4 Evidence-based pathways
+- 2.4 Evidence-based pathways

-473 • •

-474 3.
-Resource Matching and Utilization
+- 3. Resource Matching and Use

-475 3.1 Guidelines and evidenced-based triage and protocols
+- 3.1 Guidelines and evidenced-based triage and protocols

-476 3.2 Tele-Health
+- 3.2 Tele-health

-477 3.3 Efficiency and overuse
+- 3.3 Efficiency and overuse

-478 ·

-479 4.
-Medical Care
+- 4. Medical Care

-480 4.1 Care provided by bystanders
+- 4.1 Care provided by bystanders

-481 4.2 Pre-hospital and EMS-provider care
+- 4.2 Pre-hospital and EMS-provider care

-482 4.3 Emergency department care
+- 4.3 Emergency department care

-483 4.4 Inpatient care
+- 4.4 Inpatient care

-484 4.5 Care of special populations
+- 4.5 Care of special populations

-485

-486 5.
-Coordination of Care
+- 5. Coordination of Care

-487 5.1 Governance and shared accountability
+- 5.1 Governance and shared accountability

-488 5.2 Handoffs and transitions
+- 5.2 Handoffs and transitions

-489 5.3 Communication
+- 5.3 Communication

-490

-491 6.
-Outcomes
+- 6. Outcomes

-492 6.1 Access to data
+- 6.1 Access to data

-493 6.2 Data linkage across settings of care
+- 6.2 Data linkage across settings of care

-494 6.3 Feedback
+- 6.3 Feedback

-495

-496 Doma in 1: Capability, Capacity, Access